September 9 & 10, 2017 – Friends of Castine Fortifications present:

 On the weekend of September 9 & 10, 2017, volunteers at Fort George and Castine will show us what life may have been like between 1779 and 1783 while Crown troops protected the Loyalists who had moved to the area believing that the Penobscot was going to be the border between the new United States of America and British North America.

 The weekend will be filled with music, food, history, presentations and entertainment for the whole family.
+For a downloadable pdf and schedule of events, please click HERE.

 Here are a few of the highlights to expect: